Asian carp in Southeastern watersJuly 30, 2019

 - BAFF system installation and demonstration at Barkley Dam

-- BAFF system B-roll courtesy of Kentucky Afield
+- BAFF system (B-roll, Kentucky Afield)

 - BAFF installation photos on Flickr courtesy of U.S. Army Corps of Engineers